ava-labs/avalanche-docs/docs/apis/avalanchego/apis/p-chain.md

 Gets a transaction by its ID.

 Optional `encoding` parameter to specify the format for the returned transaction.
-Can be either "hex", or "json".
+Can be either "hex" or "json".
 Defaults to "hex".

 #### **Signature**